karl-sjogren/Shorthand.VSAddins.JsonVisualizer/README.md

 The addin is available at
 [the Visual Studio Markerplace](https://marketplace.visualstudio.com/items?itemName=Karl-JohanSjogrenShorthandSoftware.ShorthandJsonVisualizer) if you do not want to compile it yourself.
-I seem to have lost access to the account for that page though so I can't updated it anymore.